codecks-io/react-reform/README.md

 ```

 If you feel this sort of API would also benefit validations, let me know in the issues!

+### What's the status of this project?

+This library is being used and actively developed alongside [www.codecks.io](https://www.codecks.io/).
+Don't expect the API to stabilise too soon.
+A lot still can and probably will change.
+Breaking changes will be marked as such in the commit history and result in a new minor version.

 ### _more questions?_